stafwag/blog/source/_posts/2018-04-27-high-screen-resolution-on-a-kvm-virtual-machine-with-qxl.markdown

 #### Reboot

-After a reboot higher resoltions are possible on ubuntu 16.04
+After a reboot higher resolutions are possible on ubuntu 16.04

 # Increase the video RAM

 ## Required video ram

 When you create a new KVM virtual machine it has 16MB of video RAM.
-Below you'll the calculation for the required video RAM for a 4k resoltion ( 3840 x 2160 ).
+Below you'll the calculation for the required video RAM for a 4k resolution ( 3840 x 2160 ).

 3840 x 2160 = 8294400 <br/>
 8294400 x 32 = 265420800 <br/ >